edcedcedcedc/edcedcedcedc/README.md

 - 🔭 Part time volunteer software engineer for [Ruqola](https://github.com/KDE/ruqola), working on E2EE (C++/Qt6/KF6)
 - 👯 Open to collaborating on open-source projects
 - 🚀 [Google Summer of Code 2025](https://summerofcode.withgoogle.com/programs/2025/projects/RTuXxB1k) alumnus
-- 💬 Ask me about computer science, math, game development, or debugging - the Rocket.Chat team calls me a “professional bug researcher” 😄
+- 💬 Ask me about computer science, math, game development, or debugging - the Rocket.Chat team dubbed me a “professional bug researcher” at the end of GSoC 2025 😄
-- 😄 Pronouns: He/Him
-- ⚡ Fun facts: I love cats, dogs, lifting, video games, coffee, chocolate, and positive people

 This is probably my favourite cat picture on the internet!
 ![cat](cs50cat.png)